baxter07/django-ajax-views/docs/setup.rst

     });

 .. caution:: Be sure to include the middleware, views and mixins modules that you have created in the build profile.
-             Since those modules are loaded dynamically they can't be traced automatically if they are not required elsewhere in a modules first 'define' call.
+             Since those modules are loaded dynamically they can't be traced automatically on build if they are not required elsewhere in a modules first 'define' call.

+Since Almond doesn't support dynamic loading it's much more lightweight and faster than RequireJS.
+For development you can use the built in default profile or create your own if desired.

 .. _Django: https://github.com/django/django